 The device was installed in a HP model: HSTNN-CO2C laptop PC.
 The device was set to transmit without antenna diversity.
 The PC can be configured as a normal laptop PC or as a tablet PC.
-Previous testing of the host PC determined that the worst case SAR was in tablet configuration with the auxiliary antenna transmitting.
+Both configurations were tested.
 The area scan of the measurement was centered near the transmitting antenna.
-The worst case mode was determined to be OFDM with a rate of 6 MB/sec.